dhthwy/r/README.md

 # r

+"
+And I did.
+I mentioned it was sacred to me.
+I also said there was a fly in my only bowl of soup.

+Had you really fought for me, none of that would've been a problem- no cause to complain at any point.

+No. You fought for them.
+You made me the fly in one of their many soups.

+Had you simply been polite and graceful about it, it would've been alright.

+I'm old.
+I'll never know what it feels like to be wanted and needed.

+Maybe when I was fit and healthy in my youth.
+Now merely trying to spark a convo is harassment.

+Wasted 6 fucking years on someone who wouldn't even muster a plan for a cup of coffee.

+None of these are issues for the people you truly care for.
+You blessed them.
+Cursed me.

+You'll never understand though.
+"

+---

 "I pleaded with you well before-hand to NOT deploy the nuclear weapon and desecrate the little fertility that remains.

 For you a joke.
 For me profound significance.